 The Pre-Prep is arranged in two year groups: Forms I & II.
-There is one class per year group and we cap at 22.
+There is one class per year group and we cap at 20.
 The two forms team plan for their topic work.

-Each year group follows a programme of English, Maths, Science, French, Spanish, Music, PE, Computing, RE, Art, Topic (incorporating History, Geography and D.T.) and PSHEE.
+Each year group follows a programme of English, maths, science, French, Spanish, music, PE, computing, RS, art, topic (incorporating history, geography and D.T.) and PSHEE.
 Children have access to computers, iPads and inter-active whiteboards in their classrooms.

-French, Spanish, PE and Music are taught by specialist teachers.
+French, Spanish, PE and music are taught by specialist teachers.

-Planning takes account of differing levels of achievement and ability with differentiated activities and approaches.
+Planning takes account of differing levels of achievement and ability with differentiated activities and approaches ensuring every pupil is suitably challenged.
 Children with learning difficulties and disabilities and those who are high achieving pupils are also addressed in this way with some individual or small group lessons.

-There is a Pre-Prep play in the spring term and a Sports Day in June.
-There are also curriculum days throughout the year which may result in the children being 'off timetable' e.g. STEM Day, Eco Day, Diwali Day, etc
+There is a Pre-Prep play in the Spring Term and a Sports Day in June.
+There are also curriculum days throughout the year which may result in the children being 'off timetable' e.g. STEM Day, Eco Day, Languages Day, etc